What is data collection: Types and methods

 3. Choose the methods for your data collection

 If you know where to find the data, you are one step closer to defining the method of data collection you’ll use.
+By selecting the best QR code generator, you can simplify the process and efficiently collect and track your data.

 4. Make a timeline